The Art of Camouflage: Few-Shot Learning for Animal Detection and Segmentation: Proposed Method

 {In Table \ref{table:num_instance}, we report the aggregated number of instances per image.
 The number of instances per image ranges from 1 to 25 and commonly falls into 1, then 2 and 3 while the remaining is beyond 3 instances.
 As can be seen, the number of images that contain 1 to 3 instances takes up a large proportion of the entire dataset.
 This also illustrates the problem of data imbalance between the number of instances and the ratio of images in the dataset}, which reflects a problem that the presence of camouflaged animals captured in photos is often limited, i.e. mostly one animal per image.
 Additionally, although being claimed in~\cite{le2021camouflaged} that camouflaged objects in CAMO++ were localized over the entire image, after removing non-camouflage objects and adding new camouflaged images, we have the distributions of object centers in normalized image coordinates over all images in the CAMO-FS dataset as in Figure \ref{fig:center_density}-a.
 This means camouflaged animals tend to be located in the center of images.
 Indeed, to capture images of camouflaged animals in the wild, photographers need to carefully focus on the animals, which leads to the central layout of collected images. { Also in Figure \ref{fig:center_density}, we illustrate the center bias of camouflaged images in other CAMO \cite{ltnghia-CVIU2019} and COD \cite{fan2020camouflaged} datasets for better visual comparison.} { In Figure \ref{fig:reso}, we present the image resolution among camouflage datasets.
 As we only consider camouflaged images of CAMO++ \cite{le2021camouflaged} and COD \cite{fan2020camouflaged}, the density of our CAMO-FS is slightly higher than CAMO++ as a result of our extra collection of images presented in Table \ref{table:extra_data}.
 In comparison with the previous COD \cite{fan2020camouflaged} and CAMO \cite{ltnghia-CVIU2019}, our CAMO-FS image resolution distribution is more satisfying in diversity.}

-{To effectively create the data for the few-shot problem, we get $M$ instances from the CAMO-FS dataset to create training sets (in our setup, $M=5$) and use the remaining instances for testing.
+\hlc[white]{In the \textbf{data splitting} step}, to effectively create the data for the few-shot problem, we \hlc[white]{randomly get $M$ instances for each camouflaged class from the CAMO-FS dataset to create training sets.
+In our setup, $M$ equals $5$ for $47$ classes and thus there are $197$ training images containing $235$ camouflaged instances and the remaining $2,655$ images with $3,107$ instances are used for testing}.
 We only remove some objects of the higher-level training set if they exist to create the other few-shot settings.
 For example, we get all elements to generate 5-shot training data and discard 2 in 5 objects to make a 3-shot one.
-In this way, the 5-shot benchmark contains objects of the 3-shot dataset and the 3-shot setting contains the objects of the 2-shot one.}
+In this way, the 5-shot benchmark contains objects of the 3-shot dataset and the 3-shot setting contains the objects of the 2-shot one.

 To the best of our knowledge, this is among the first works to address few-shot camouflaged instance segmentation and detection.
 Given the lack of a large-scale dataset for training and testing purposes on camouflaged animal issues, we build a benchmark for the task of few-shot camouflaged instance segmentation and detection.